 The 7 Pillars of Inclusion is a framework that takes a broad helicopter view of inclusion of disadvantaged populations in sport.
-There are 7 videos, an info-graphic and a self-assessment tool for sport.
+There are 7 videos, an info-graphic and more information here.

 Australia is a very diverse and inclusive country.
 We have 23 million people, gathered from over 200 countries with 50% of us born overseas or with parents that were born overseas.
 We speak over 260 languages!
 We also like to be active.
 We love to participate in sport.
 65% of Australians participate in physical activities for recreation, exercise and sport.
 It’s simply what many of us do.
 We invest in